ARMssembly 1 picoCTF 2021 Solution

 Learn more

 Logical shift left (lsl #2) multiplies by 2^2 = 4.
 Unsigned division (udiv) performs integer division truncating toward zero.
-So: 68 * 4 = 272, then 272 / 3 = 90 (integer, since 270/3 = 90 exactly).
+So: 68 * 4 = 272, then 272 / 3 = 90 (integer division truncates toward zero; the true quotient is 90.67 but the fractional part is discarded).
 The assembly compares the result with the input argument and branches to the win or lose label accordingly.

 Reading ARM assembly requires recognizing the calling convention: arguments come in w0/x0, and immediate values embedded in instructions are the constants the program uses for its computation.
 Tracing data flow from input through operations to the final comparison is the core skill.